About Moot Court

 I don’t have a legal advisor.
 Do I need one?

-OCLRE does not require that moot court teams have a legal advisor, however, most teachers appreciate assistance from volunteer attorneys, who help students understand case law, courtroom procedure and etiquette.
+We do not require that moot court teams have a legal advisor, however, most teachers appreciate assistance from volunteer attorneys, who help students understand case law, courtroom procedure and etiquette.
 Often times the legal advisor is the parent of a student, or a local attorney who volunteers in his/her community.
 Time commitment for volunteer legal advisors varies, and is worked out between the teacher/team advisor and attorney.
-If you are unable to find a legal advisor, contact Caitlyn Smith (firstname.lastname@example.org), and OCLRE may be able to put you in contact with an interested local attorney.
+If you are unable to find a legal advisor, contact Caitlyn Smith; email@example.com, we may be able to put you in contact with an interested local attorney.

 I have a question about, or found a discrepancy in, the facts of the case and/or a witness statement.
 What do I do?

-OCLRE will post errata on the Moot Court page every two weeks beginning in January and going through March.
-Errata questions must be submitted by the teacher or legal advisor, not students, and should be directed to email@example.com.
+An errata will be posted on the Moot Court page every two weeks beginning in January and going through March.
+Errata questions must be submitted by the teacher or legal advisor, not students, and should be directed to Caitlyn Smith; firstname.lastname@example.org.

 My school doesn’t have a moot court team, but I want to get involved.
 What can I do?